 4. Say no to social media with arguments

-No matter if your child has 5 years, a teen, or even a teenager, Facebook, and all the related social platforms affect his life negatively in many ways you don’t even think about.
-I’m not saying that Facebook is 100% black and bad, but even with 2% of the content being about racism, extremism, or bad, it can make things worst in his daily life and future.
+No matter if your child is 5 years old, a teen, or even a teenager, Facebook, and all the related social platforms affect his life negatively in many ways you don’t even think about.
+I’m not saying that Facebook is 100% black and bad, but even with 2% of the content being about racism, extremism, or bad, it can make things worse in his daily life and future.

 5. Install a parental control software